LukeStampfli/EmbeddedFPSExample/docs-src/guide/introduction.md

 Note that this is a basic tutorial so a lot of networking systems will be present in a simplified or inefficient way.

 ::: warning
-I will use the warning or a danger box in front of the explanations of things that are done in an inefficient or incorrect manner for the sake of simplicity
+I will use the warning or the danger box in front of the explanations of things that are done in an inefficient or incorrect manner for the sake of simplicity
 :::

 ::: tip